Our Favorite Views From the Best Hotels in the Hamptons Are Actually Inside

 What we love: Modern cottagecore digs with outdoor living nooks.

 Dark hardwood floors, white wainscoted walls, and cathedral ceilings set the stage, but sitting in your own private patio (seven of the 10 accommodations have them) will make you wonder why you aren’t actually Nancy Meyers herself.
 Double doors open up to reveal manicured gardens and bluestone patios that beg you to linger longer over your morning coffee.
-Those who prefer the indoors can snag a front-row seat in front of a wood-burning fireplace or call first dibs on the plush Duxiana bed dressed with Matouk linens.
+Those who prefer the indoors can snag a front-row seat in front of a wood-burning fireplace or call dibs on the plush Duxiana bed dressed with Matouk linens.
 You might even find yourself hanging out in the marble bathroom for a while thanks to the spa-style steam rooms.

 Marram, Montauk